Samulav/crypto-coin/test.md

 When comparing this table with the table for a weekly rebalancing scheme, it can be seen that increasing the rabalancing frequency increases the hedging effectiveniss.
 The standard deviation in PnL drops by ~37% when switching from montly to daily.
 The VaR drops and the risk premium drops from 2.31EUR to 0.90EUR, making the product more viable in the real world.

 ### 3e
+In a delta-vega hedging strategy we try to manage both fluctuations in stock price and fluctuations in volatility.
+We can use this put option to create a delta-vega hedging strategy as follows.
+Since a stock has zero vega, we can use the put option to offset the vega of the binary call option.
+Then afterwards, since the puts also have their own delta, we can add the stocks to our portfolio to offset the delta of the put and binary call option.
+Now that we have constructed a delta vega hedging strategy, we can manage the volatility risk of the digital call option.

+An advantage is that we our now protected against (small) changes in both volatility and stock price movements.

+One challenge is that the maturatities are not equal (T=1.5, and T=2).
+The put option expires after the digital option.
+This means that after the call option is liquiditated, we are still holding a certain amount of put options.
+This present additional risk.
+Also the strike prices (K=95 and K=105) don't agree.
+This means that for stock prices close to 105, we may have to buy very large amounts of the put option.
+This could result in additional risk.
+Finally, to implement this delta-vega hedgin strategy, we need additional transaction.
+In our Black Scholes model we don't have transaction costs, but in the real world there are transaction costs.
+This means the delta-vega strategy costs extra money.

 ## Appendix: Python Code